Treode/store/client/DESIGN.md

 ## Background

 **Alert**: There are multiple caches and multiple timestamps.
-This is done to ensure that laypeople don't fiddle with our code.
 We clarify the multiplicities here.

 ### HTTP Caches vs Client Caches